Alan Heisey: Toronto Police Services Board

 The board unanimously endorsed Heisey's recommendations to reform the Ontario Police Complaints system in September 2004.
 Heisey's proposal for a single tribunal to determine all disputes, civil actions and complaints concerning police, other than criminal charges, was not accepted in the 2005 Patrick LeSage Report on the Police Complaints System.

-TTC
+Toronto Transit Commission Board

 In October 2012, Toronto City Council appointed Heisey to the Toronto Transit Commission Board.
-He served 8 years on the Board his appointment ending November 2020.
+He served eight years on the TTC Board, with his appointment ending in November 2020.

-He was elected Vice Chair of the TTC Board in May 2015 – 2020.

-He was Acting Chair of the TTC Board for the period October 2019 - May 2020.
+He was elected vice-chair of the TTC Board in May 2015.
+He was acting chair of the TTC Board for the period October 2019 - May 2020.

 Toronto Cycle Track Network

 Heisey is an avid cyclist and an advocate for safer bike lanes.
 He was instrumental in the creation of the first network of physically separated bicycle lanes in the Toronto between 2010 and 2015 on Sherbourne Street, Wellesley Street, Hoskin Avenue, Richmond Street and Adelaide Street.

 In recognition of his contributions to the creation of the network, Toronto City Council ceremonially named the Sherbourne Street cycle track after him on February 10, 2015.
 On September 18, 2019, the City of Toronto officially named the cycle track in his honour.